 Around 30 million Americans have been diagnosed with diabetes, and up to ten million more may have diabetes and not know about it.
 Type 2 diabetes, which emerges later in life and can result from lifestyle as well as hereditary factors, is the most common form of the disorder.
 While increasingly common in the United States, this form of diabetes is largely preventable, and early detection is critical to reducing long-term health risks.
-Medical Offices of Manhattan offers blood glucose tests to help our patients find out if they are diabetic or pre-diabetic, allowing us to work with them on a treatment plan.
+Medical Offices of Manhattan offers a blood glucose test, or A1C test, to help our patients find out if they are diabetic or pre-diabetic, allowing us to work with them on a treatment plan.

 Before taking a blood glucose test, you’ll be required to fast, not eating or drinking anything other than water for the eight hours immediately prior to your appointment.
 You may want to schedule your appointment first thing in the morning so that the fast will take place while you are asleep overnight.
 You should tell your doctor about any medications that you’re currently taking, as some drugs may affect your blood glucose levels.
 You may be asked to temporarily stop using some medications before your diabetes screening.